There are two versions of LivePerson's NLU engine:

 Train a LivePerson domain

-You must train the LivePerson domain after every update to the training data therein if you want the update to be reflected in subsequent testing/debugging and usage.
+You must train the LivePerson domain after every update to the training data if you want the update to be reflected in subsequent testing, debugging, and usage.
 Training creates a new model version that incorporates the changes.
 Once the domain is trained, you can use the testing tools to test.

 - Typically, training takes anywhere between 2 to 10 minutes depending on how big the domain is.
 Larger domains can take longer.

 - You can train the domain and create as many model versions as you want.
 There isn't a limit on this.
-However, you can only activate a model version that was created after the one that is currently activated.
+However, only the latest 100 versions are stored and shown.

 To train a LivePerson domain